Is Rice Gluten-Free?

 If you can't find a prepared rice dish that's gluten-free and still tasty, you can try making your own.
 Many forms of Spanish paella are naturally gluten-free—but you'll need to double-check the ingredients and make substitutions as necessary.

-When choosing rice, you can be confident that it's gluten-free if it's plain rice and if it comes from a safe brand name.
-Those with celiac disease or non-celiac gluten sensitivity who are particularly sensitive to trace gluten should stick with those brands, while others may do fine with other brands of plain rice.
+When choosing rice, you can be confident it's gluten-free if it's plain rice and comes from a safe brand name.
+Those with celiac disease or non-celiac gluten sensitivity who are particularly sensitive to trace gluten should stick with those brands; others may do fine with other brands of plain rice.

 2 Sources